List of high commissioners of New Zealand to Samoa

-The High Commissioner from New Zealand to Samoa is New Zealand's foremost diplomatic representative in Samoa, and in charge of New Zealand's diplomatic mission in Samoa.
+The high commissioner of New Zealand to Samoa is New Zealand's foremost diplomatic representative in Samoa, and in charge of New Zealand's diplomatic mission in Samoa.

-The High Commission is located in Apia, Samoa's capital city.
-New Zealand has maintained a resident High Commissioner in Samoa since the country's independence in 1962 (from New Zealand).
+The high commission is located in Apia, Samoa's capital city.
+New Zealand has maintained a resident high commissioner in Samoa since the country's independence in 1962 (from New Zealand).

-The High Commissioner to Samoa is concurrently accredited as the Consul-General to American Samoa, in which capacity he or she serves under the Ambassador to the United States.
+The high commissioner to Samoa is concurrently accredited as the Consul-General to American Samoa, in which capacity he or she serves under the ambassador to the United States.

-As fellow members of the Commonwealth of Nations, diplomatic relations between New Zealand and Samoa are at governmental level, rather than between Heads of State.
-Thus, the countries exchange High Commissioners, rather than ambassadors.
+As fellow members of the Commonwealth of Nations, diplomatic relations between New Zealand and Samoa are at governmental level, rather than between heads of state.
+Thus, the countries exchange high commissioners, rather than ambassadors.